robghchen/tracking-system/README.md

 ## in the terminal where you did git push, you'll see there is a link to github for the branch you just pushed to, click that link

-## click "create new pull request" and i will be notified to review your code, i will either request changes or approve. once approved then you can merge your code into the master branch.
+## on the github page click "new pull request", fill in the description then click "create pull request". i will be notified to review your code then i will either request changes or approve your pull request. once approved then you can merge your code into the master branch.

 be sure to type `closes #ISSUE_NUMBER` in the description field to link the pull request with the ticket/issue